Strobodov/workshop_linux_server/README.md

 mydomain="<the domain you want to use for the created Azure accounts.
 E.g. atcomputing.nl">
 ```

-By default, all file names that start with `.` should be ignored by git.
-This prevents your Azure credentials accidentally being pusht to GitHub or some other public git repo.
-If you have doubts, you can add these files to `.gitignore`.
+To prevent `git` from syncing your Azure credentials or environment variables to a public repo, `.var` and `.az_cred` should be ignored and are therefore added to `.gitignore`.
 See https://git-scm.com/docs/gitignore for more information on this.